mikaeljonsson/message-service/README.md

 * The POST fetch-new endpoint does not have a description of the response body.

 # Known shortcomings
-If a query argument is of the wrong type, e.g. from_id is not an integer, you get a 5xx response rather than a 4xx.
+* If a query argument is of the wrong type, e.g. from_id is not an integer, you get a 5xx response rather than a 4xx.
-The filtering fields do not show up on the webpage and needs to be added to the URL manually.
+* The filtering query parameters to be used on /messages/ do not show up on the webpage and needs to be added to the URL in the browser manually.

 # Comments on the implementation